mmettler21/political_analysis/README.md

 We all know that there are hot topics where republicans and democrats diverge.
 We selected some of them and we have associated words to each of them.
 The words were mapped to the same normalized form, by stripping affixes (words stemming) whenever possible.
 This allows to cover a higher range of quotations that could be related to the chosen topics of <b> immigration, terrorism, climate change, abortion, religion, racism </b>.
 We first calculated how many quotations are about these specific topics.
 The results are illustrated in bar chart below.
 Fox News has in general more quotations about the selected topic.
-This behavior is observed for all topics, except for climate change where their normalized occurrences re similar (as shown in the plot).
+This behavior is observed for all topics, except for climate change where their normalized occurrences are similar (as shown in the plot).
 The largest difference is for abortion, where Fox News has much more quotations.
 Religion is also more occurring for the latter and could make a clear link with a Republican affiliation.